kittykatattack/learningPixi/README.md

 [Foundation Game Design with HTML5 and JavaScript](http://www.apress.com/9781430247166)

-I know for a fact that it's the best book, because I wrote it :)
+I know for a fact that it's the best book, because I wrote it!

 There are also some good internet resources to help get you started: